 Another private branding example is Cott Corporation, that manufactures beverages for a large number of supermarket chains.
 There are many hair salons that create their own branded line of shampoos and other hair care products.
 Restaurants create their own spices and condiments brands, that have become popular with customers.

 Growth In Store Brands And Private Label Brands

 People choose private label brands over large brands because they are a lot cheaper.
 When it comes to the food and beverage sector, private brands are a massive segment.
 There was a research that was conducted in 2014 that showed 93% of the American woman who were surveyed, opted to buy private label brands in order to save money.
-Archer Farms(Target) and 365(Whole Foods) are some of the most well-known private brands in this sector.
+Archer Farms(Target) and 365(Whole Foods) are some of the most well-known private label brands in this sector.